resonance/how-heard/README.md

 - Need to import css class for the dropdown from checkout

 Create admin for shops to construct their howHeard list (CRUD)
+- Make sure "Other" is immutable
+- Delete and Deactivate Option

 Ping Shopify API to see if customer is new.
 If new, show the dropdown (pass email address along in route?).